rickbarrette/redmine_qbo/README.md

 1. To install, clone this repo into your plugin folder

-  ' git clone git@github.com:rickbarrette/redmine_qbo.git '
+  `git clone git@github.com:rickbarrette/redmine_qbo.git`

 2. Migrate your database

-  ' rake redmine:plugins:migrate RAILS_ENV=production '
+  `rake redmine:plugins:migrate RAILS_ENV=production`

-3. Navigate to the plugin configuration page (https://your.redmine.com/settings/plugin/redmine_qbo) and suppy your own OAuth key & secret.
+3. Navigate to the plugin configuration page `https://your.redmine.com/settings/plugin/redmine_qbo` and suppy your own OAuth key & secret.

 4. After saving your key & secret, you need to click on the Authenticate link on the plugin configuration page to authenticate with QBO.

 5. Enjoy

 Note: Customers, Employees, and Service Items with automaticly update during normal usage of redmine i.e. a page refresh.
-You can also manualy force redmine to sync its database with QBO clicking the sync link in the Quickbooks top menu page (https://your.redmine.com/redmine/qbo)
+You can also manualy force redmine to sync its database with QBO clicking the sync link in the Quickbooks top menu page `https://your.redmine.com/redmine/qbo`

 ##License